Blog

 It was context.

-Explaining medication instructions requires a completely different vocal approach than reading policy numbers.
-Our AI didn’t know that.
-It spoke the same way in every situation — as if the conversation existed in a vacuum.
+Explaining medication instructions requires a different delivery than reading policy numbers.
+Our AI didn’t adapt — it spoke the same way everywhere.
+That sameness is what made it sound mechanical.

 Topic changes how you should sound

-• Pitching an idea → faster tempo, wider pitch range
+• pitching → faster tempo, wider pitch range

-• Explaining complex information → careful pacing, precise articulation
+• complex info → careful pacing and articulation

 Linguistic research shows that prosody — pitch, rhythm, emphasis — encodes how information fits into a situation.
 Listeners rely on these contours to judge importance, urgency, and whether something is routine or critical.

-Once we added topic detection and adjusted prosody accordingly, the same words stopped feeling generic.
+Once we added topic detection + prosody adjustment, the same words stopped feeling generic.

 Social position shapes vocal style